 A small leak has been detected in the Evaporative Emission System.

-It is good to remember that these leaks are small, in many cases small pinholes about .020”, and you should not worry about gasoline gushing out of the car.
-With the P0456, these small leaks are commonly seen on older cars, as rubber hoses and gaskets dry out.
-Most of this emission system sits underneath the car, so it’s exposed to a lot of the grime and wetness of the road during rough weather.
-Like it or not, these problems are unavoidable, therefore the best approach is to find a good mechanic
+It is good to remember that these leaks are very small, in many cases small pinholes, and you should not worry about gasoline gushing out of the car.
+With the P0442, these small leaks are commonly seen on older cars, as rubber hoses and gaskets dry out.
+Much of this emission system sits underneath the car, so it’s exposed to the grime and wetness of the road during rough weather.
+Like it or not, these problems are unavoidable, therefore the best approach is to find a good mechanic.

-What is the severity of a P0456 code?
+What is the severity of a P0442 code?

 Minor.
-These size leaks should not make the car run poorly however, it will need to be resolved before an official emissions test.
+These size leaks should not make the car run poorly.
+It will need to be resolved before an official emissions test.

-What repairs are needed to resolve a P0456 code?
+What type of repair(s) is needed to resolve a P0442 code?

-A diagnostic check will be required to identify where the leakage is occurring.
-Because there is no noticeable change in how the car runs, many people will wait until just before an official emission or smog check.
-This may not be the best course of action, as this code usually will take some time to diagnose.
+New hose, rubber gasket, or fuel cap replacement are the most common repairs.
+Because there is no noticeable change in how the car runs, many people will wait until just before an official emission or smog check to get it replaced.
+However, this may not be the best course of action, as this code usually will take some time to diagnose.
 Plan on dropping the car off for a whole day, and maybe more than one if parts are not readily available.

-What is the estimated cost to resolve a P0456 code?
+What is the cost to resolve a P0442 code?